EBI-predocs/R_optimization_tutorial/README.md

 **Correcting errors is fine, but why should I optimize my code when it works?**

-An argument that is often used is that "science is about new findings, not writing nice code" and "if my script produces the right output, this is good enough".
+An argument that is often used is that *"science is about new findings, not writing nice code"* and *"if my script produces the right output, this is good enough"*.
 People who say that are missing the point, really.
 Writing segmented and testable code is *not* about how it looks but about ensuring correctness.
 After all, how do you know your code is [doing the right thing][natreproc] as opposed to giving you the output *you want*.

  * Don't worry too much when doing exploratory analyses.
 Those are there to give you ideas what your data *might* contain.
-But *do* test your code when you confirm a hypothesis.
- * Writing testable code is about splitting your functionality into segments that are simple enough so you know the right output for a given input.
-All that's left to do is write a separate test script that makes sure that makes sure of that.
-Also, `stopifnot()` statements are useful to make sure assumptions you make about your variables are correct.
+ * Writing test- and debuggable code is about splitting your functionality into segments that are simple enough so you know the right output for a given input.
+If you use a function more often, you can write a separate test script that makes sure that makes sure of that. `stopifnot()` statements are also useful to make sure assumptions you make about your variables are correct.

 Optimising execution time